-A student will only be permitted to defer their course for a maximum period of one semester.
+A student will only be permitted to defer their course for a maximum period of one semester and not beyond the maximum duration of the course.
 Further, deferment will only be granted if an application is supported and evidenced with acute medical and / or personal reasons.
 Normally an application for deferment will not be considered if it is submitted after week three in any semester.